Breast Cancer Awareness & Education

 Breast Cancer Survivor

-In September 2015, Eila Petty was diagnosed with stage 2/3 breast cancer.
+In September 2015, Eila Petty-Ashman was diagnosed with stage 2/3 breast cancer.
 Happily she has now recovered, but Eila experienced at first hand the harsh aftermath of having breast cancer.

 Although survival rates have greatly improved in the 21st century, surviving breast cancer is not easy.
 Breast cancer survivors experience many difficulties, both physical and psychological.